Skill Level: Beginner

 The line spacing is the space between each line of text.
 This can be adjusted depending how letters fall below the baseline.
 For example, if you have the letter g and the letter L below it.
 They may be too close together.
 So you will need to adjust the line spacing.

-- Change the number in the LINE SPACING box (keep in mind that it is a percentage).
+- change the number in the LINE SPACING box (keep in mind that it is a percentage and 25% is the default setting)

 Adjusting the WIDTH of the Text: